piernagorda/eShopWebScrapper/README.md

 # eShopWebScrapper
-Web Scrapper for a 2nd Hand Online Store
+Web Scrapper for a famous 2nd hand online store that I can't mention to avoid legal stuff.
+It's meant to be used for flipping iPhones